 Got monks?
 We do, and we’re proud of it.

 I spent 11 years as a Spanish teacher and school counselor at a high school in Camden County, New Jersey.
-While working there, I realized how her students' education and lives were impacted by many factors outside of the school and pursued Master’s degrees in Psychology and Criminal Justice from the University of Pennsylvania and Rutgers University – Camden, respectively.
+While working there, I realized how my students' education and lives were impacted by many factors outside of the school.
+To learn to address these issues, I pursued Master’s degrees in Psychology and Criminal Justice from the University of Pennsylvania and Rutgers University – Camden, respectively.

 I consider myself incredibly lucky to have a profession in which I can help students, teach the subjects about which I am passionate, and work with faculty members who are committed to their students and share the same vision for the department.
 My favorite professional moments are those in which I can pique a student’s interest in a topic, book, or research, and I enjoy collaborating with students on my own research or their own ideas.